PI-DEV-CODING-FACTORY/courses_recommandation/README.md

 # Course Recommendation API

 This project is a FastAPI-based application that provides course recommendations using a K-Nearest Neighbors (KNN) model.
+This project also contains the implementation of the KNN model and a comparison with other models : in the comparison folder.

 ## Features